MeMory-of-MOtion/summer-school/README.md

 The school is **free of charge** and all the materials are freely accessible and will be avaible on this webpage.

-Expected prerequisite:
+Expected prerequisites (levels):
-- Linear Algebra.
+- Linear Algebra (good).
-- Basic Robotics and Control.
+- Robotics and Control (basic).
-- Basic Optimization.
+- Optimization (basic).
-- Basic Python.
+- Python (basic).

+The event will run from the 7th till the 9th of July, from 10am to 5pm **CET** each day (see [Schedule](/summer-school/schedule)).

-If you are participating to the event at the scheduled time slots (July 7/8/9, from 10am to 5pm **CET**), please follow the indications in [Participate](/summer-school/participate).
+If you intend to [Participate](/summer-school/participate), please follow the instructions within.

-If you want to acess recordings and materials, all the links are available in [Materials](/summer-school/materials).
+All related material, including videos, can be found in [Materials](/summer-school/materials).

-If you have any issue or question, please contact @mathieu_geisert:matrix.org by matrix or mathieu@robots.ox.ac.uk by e-mail.
+If you have any issue or questions, please contact @mathieu_geisert:matrix.org by matrix or mathieu@robots.ox.ac.uk by e-mail.